derRiesenOtter/bachelor/docs/thesis/introduction.typ

 In the following sections @ai models used during this work will be covered briefly.

 === Neural Networks <sec_nn>
-@nn are inspired by nature, they consist of an input layer, an arbitrary number of hidden layers and an output layer.
+@nn are inspired by nature.
 They imitate the complex connected networks of neurons in a living organism.
 Both biological and artificial neurons receive signals from multiple neurons and transmit signals to multiple neurons.
 An artificial neuron computes a weighted sum of its inputs, adds a bias term and then applies an activation function to produce its output, see @neuron.
-In a classical
-@nn every neuron will have all neurons from the previous layer as input.
-Such a layer is called fully connected layer.
+A @nn consists of an input layer, an arbitrary number of hidden layers and an output layer.
+In a classical @nn every neuron will have all neurons from the previous layer as input.
+Such a layer is called @fcl.
 @han_artificial_2018

 #figure(image("figures/neuron.jpg", width: 60%), caption: [Visualization of an
 artificial neuron. @han_artificial_2018]) <neuron>

-The output of a neuron $i$ with $n$ inputs $x$, the weights $w$ and an activation function could be described, see @activation_function
+The output of a neuron $i$ with $n$ inputs $x$, the weights $w$ and an activation function could be described using @activation_function.

 $ "output"_i = "activation function"(sum_j^n w_(i j) x_j + b_i) $ <activation_function>